-- · If any of the PSU LEDs are illuminated amber, a module fault condition or failure has occurred. - For a detailed description of PSU LEDs, see Table 16.
-FCM LED descriptions on page 34.
+- If any of the PSU LEDs are illuminated amber, a module fault condition or failure has occurred. - For a detailed description of PSU LEDs, see ME5084 LEDs.

 The 5U84 enclosures use separate CRU modules for power supply and cooling/circulation, respectively.
-Power supply unit (PSU) shows the power supply module, which provides the enclosure with power connection and a power switch.
-Fan cooling module (FCM) shows the fan cooling module that is used in 5U84 enclosures.
-The FCM is smaller than the PCM, and five of them are used within the 5U enclosure to provide sufficient airflow throughout the enclosure.
+The power supply module provides the enclosure with power connection and a power switch.
+The fan cooling module is smaller than the PCM, and five of them are used within the 5U enclosure to provide sufficient airflow throughout the enclosure.